 - Add a couple drops of a holiday food coloring for a festive touch

-- Add flour gradually and mix until well combined.
+- Add flour and baking powder gradually and mix until well combined.

 - Fold in Oreos, then cover bowl and place in the refrigerator for 1 hour.

 - Preheat oven to 375 F and line a baking sheet with parchment paper.

 - Scoop out two tablespoons and roll into a 2 inch ball.

 - Place them on your cookie sheet and press down lightly.